sieon/leanstrap/bootstrap4/README.md

 - Install with [Bower](https://bower.io): `bower install bootstrap#v4.0.0-alpha.6`
 - Install with [NuGet](https://www.nuget.org): CSS: `Install-Package bootstrap -Pre` Sass: `Install-Package bootstrap.sass -Pre` (`-Pre` is only required until Bootstrap v4 has a stable release).

-Read the [Getting started page](https://getbootstrap.com/getting-started/) for information on the framework contents, templates and examples, and more.
+Read the [Getting leaned page](https://getbootstrap.com/getting-leaned/) for information on the framework contents, templates and examples, and more.

 ### What's included